laras126/simple-sassy-starter/README.md

 Seriously, that's it!
 Except these things rarely work the first time...

 If you are having trouble, copy and paste your error into our good friend Google.
-You might also take a read through these installation instructions.
+You might also take a read through [these installation instructions](http://sass-lang.com/install).

-Note that you can totally use an app like [Codekit](http://incident57.com/codekit/) or [Hammer](http://hammerformac.com/), but I think this is a good opportunity to get make things hard for yourself in the command line (it will pay off in the long run, I promise!).
+Note that you can totally use an app like [Codekit](http://incident57.com/codekit/) or [Hammer](http://hammerformac.com/), but I think this is a good opportunity to get your hands dirty in the command line.
+Make things hard for yourself - it will pay off in the long run, I promise!

 ##Getting Started